privacybydesign/pbdf-website/pages/en/irma-explanation.md

 [contact](/contact-en) the Privacy by Design foundation.
 For instance, the foundation can:

-* advice about the organization of attributes for the intended application;
+* advise about the organization of attributes for the intended application;
-* advice about the usage of the open source software of the foundation;
+* advise about the usage of the open source software of the foundation;
 * possibly extend this software for optimal use within your application; such extensions will in principle also be open source and be available for others.